 Students also benefit from the Centre’s diverse external links, including:

 - CAEPR’s long track record of working with Indigenous communities;

 - CAEPR’s extensive collaborative research arrangements with Indigenous organisations, Commonwealth agencies, national academies, industry, foundations and other public institutions;

-- CAEPR's active engagement with federal politicians and senior policy makers, facilitated by the centre’s strategic location in Canberra;
+- CAEPR's active engagement with policy makers, facilitated by the Centre’s strategic location in Canberra;

 - CAEPR’s close research relations with a number of parts of the ANU including the National Centre for Indigenous Studies and the Fenner School of Environment and Society.